DokyunIm/MiniProject_Embedded/README.md

 ### What
   1. Providing air quality information based on location address using IP Address
-  2. Detecting intrusion using Ultrasonic sensor and Send Email to User
+  2. Detecting intrusion using Ultrasonic sensor and Sending Email to User
 ***
 ### How
   - Providing air quality information